 R is for Ryder

-L and R also comes in handy because I always put Lincoln’s on left.
+L and R also come in handy because I always put Lincoln’s on left.

 Ryder’s things always are put on right.
 Clever huh?

-So when I put their clean clothes on the stairs to be put up Lincoln’s are on the left,
+Also, I put their clean clothes with Lincoln’s on the left,

 Ryder’s are on the right.